MonBoza/language/README.md

 ## Setup/Installation Requirements

 * Clone repo to your desktop https://github.com/MonBoza/language.git
-*
+* Open with VS Code

 ## Known Bugs

 * Submit button still dose not function.
-  ** I changed from radio form and updated some of the JavaScript and got it functions
+  ** I changed from radio form and updated some of the JavaScript and got it to function
-* I cant answer the questions once they have already been answered.
-   ** I found .reset() on stack overflow I tried it and it worked

 ## License